 - Public law and judicial review

-We have sixteen barristers in chambers appointed by the Attorney General to his panel of counsel for central government work, and have been appointed to all local government and social housing panel counsel schemes which operate in the North.
+We have fifteen barristers in chambers appointed by Attorney General’s Panel Of Counsel (up Jan 2020) for central government work, and have been appointed to all local government and social housing panel counsel schemes which operate in the North.
 Our members work alongside other specialist departments within chambers to ensure that they provide the highest level of client care.